Meet the Team

 Volunteerism and giving back has been a large part of Liz’s personal and professional life and philosophy.
 She served veterinary medicine in leadership positions at the local, state, and national level for over 20 years.
 She served 9 years on a non-profit board supporting youth in the arts, and in the past 4 years, she has traveled to Mexico (VIDAS), Puerto Rico (HSUS Spayathon Puerto Rico) and Kenya (Vet Treks) participating in veterinary service trips that perform free vaccination and spay/neuter services for local communities.

 Liz feels strongly about playing an active role in the eradication of rabies, combating pet overpopulation, supporting the human/animal bond, working toward humane lives for all animals, and educating people about the connection between human and animal health.
 Her trip to Kenya in 2019 provided a wonderful perspective on the lives of humans and animals in Kenya and an introduction to the important and wonderful work of ANAW.
-She is enthusiastic and motivated to shift gears to global animal health and welfare in her board role with ANAW USA.
+She is enthusiastic and motivated to shift gears to global animal health and welfare in her board role with AHAC.

 CURTIS WOITTE